stracker-phil/obsidian-thoughtforge/5-Knowledge/ThoughtForge/Which Plugins I Use and Why.md

 Excellent RAG solution that vectorizes the vault locally and provides an API for AI tool integration.
 It comes with a 1-click CustomGPT setup, making it easy to connect the Vault to an OpenAI Plus account.

+### MCP Tools

+Allows me to use Claude for Desktop (or other AI clients like Clinde, Typing mind, etc.) to search and manage my vault!
+This plugin requires **Smart Connections** for semantic search capabilities, and **Local REST API** to function.

+🤖 Automate Obsidian from local computer using AI

 ---

 ## Optional